Will Other States Join California's International Climate Pact?

 The implications here are significant: Using a corporation and supporting legislation, these regions have formed an international agreement that’s structured to result in ambitious emissions cuts.
 Because the company itself doesn’t dictate policy—the individual governments passed their own set of standardized laws in order to join together—it hasn’t, so far, overstepped any constitutional boundaries.
 What’s more, the regions have built a system that other states and provinces, and even nations, can plug into.

 The cap-and-trade program was designed from the start to accept other participants.
-WCI, Inc. has an “auction platform, an independent market monitor, and a help desk,” Gibbs said—three tools that constitute the lifeblood of cap-and-trade auctions and make it possible for participants to link and expand their markets to their benefit.
+The corporation has an “auction platform, an independent market monitor, and a help desk,” Gibbs said—three tools that constitute the lifeblood of cap-and-trade auctions and make it possible for participants to link and expand their markets to their benefit.
 As Gibbs explained: “Having a larger number of emitters, power plants, factories, [and] fuel providers increases the diversity of opportunities to reduce emissions at a lower cost than you would be able to do on your own, which enables [participants] to adopt more ambitious targets.”
 A bigger, linked market is also more efficient and stable than individual ones would be in each region.
 Indeed, this sharing is what allowed lightly populated Quebec to have a cap-and-trade program at all.

 The beginnings of WCI, Inc. date back a decade, to when California and Quebec both passed climate laws and wanted to coordinate.
 By 2011, both regions, along with British Columbia, had formed the corporation.
 It was based on a framework for reducing emissions they’d built together, at a time when neither national government was poised to move forward on climate regulation.
-Because of WCI, Inc., California and Quebec could join their respective cap-and-trade markets.
+Because of the company, California and Quebec could join their respective cap-and-trade markets.
 Now, it also provides support for British Columbia’s carbon tax and the cap-and-trade program operated in Ontario that will soon link with California and Quebec’s.
 That province joined the corporation a few years after the others.

 The idea to start an independent corporation came from the East Coast-based Regional Greenhouse Gas Initiative, which had decided in 2009 to incorporate rather than establish an interstate compact—a kind of treaty between states.
 “You can’t set up a multimillion-dollar structure based on a memorandum of understanding,” said Clifford Case, counsel at Carter, Ledyard, & Milburn LLP in New York.
 “Something was needed.”
 Case and his firm had helped the 10 member states form RGGI, Inc., and WCI, Inc.’s founders “decided to do it the same way.”